isha-techpm/ava-medical-chatbot/README.md

 ---

 ## 🛡️ Safety First
-EVA follows strict health-safety and AI-safety rules:
+Ava follows strict health-safety and AI-safety rules:

 - ❌ No diagnosis
 - ❌ No treatment recommendations